malgorithms/toffee/README.md

 ## <a name="section_5"></a>Browser Usage!
 (Compiling your .toffee files)

-You can compile an entire project of .toffee files easily into a .js file.
+You can compile an entire project of .toffee files easily into one or more .js files.
 Even partials work with the same path-based syntax.

 Please see [Browser Usage](https://github.com/malgorithms/toffee/wiki/Browser-Usage) in the wiki, as the `toffee` command line program has a lot of options.